HMaxF/generate-small-prime-number/README.md

 * In Brave (v0.61.52, Chromium build: 73.0.3683.86), average time is 24 seconds
 * In Safari (v12.0.3), average time is 68 seconds (slowest)

-# The result may vary with each computer/smartphone/browser.
+### The result should be different with each computer / smartphone specification.

 ### WARNING: do not use very large number, it will take a very long time and may crash your browser.